SkafteNicki/dtu_mlops/README.md

 git clone https://github.com/SkafteNicki/dtu_mlops
 ```

-If you do not have git installed (yet) we will touch upon it in the course.
-The folder will contain all
+If you do not have git installed (yet) we will touch upon it in the course :-) The folder will contain all
 exercise material for this course and lectures.
 Additionally, you should join our slack channel which
 we use for communication: